MaximSimeonovIvanov/workwear-catalog-website/README.md

 ## Roadmap & Known Issues

 ### Known Issues
-- **NPM conf overwriting:** Every NPM proxy host save regenerates `12.conf` and re-injects `proxy_pass` into the `/static/` location, breaking static file serving.
-Requires manual conf edit + nginx reload after every NPM save.
-Permanent fix: move the static location config to NPM's server-level custom Nginx configuration field, which NPM does not overwrite.
 - **collectstatic not automated:** Static files were copied manually for the initial deployment.
-The GitHub Actions pipeline does not yet run `collectstatic` automatically.
-This means Django admin CSS will not update after a Django upgrade until collectstatic is run manually.
+The GitHub Actions pipeline does not run `collectstatic` automatically due to a TTY compatibility issue with `docker compose exec -T`.
+Run manually after Django upgrades using `manage.py shell -c "from django.core.management import call_command; call_command('collectstatic', interactive=False)"`.

 ### Planned Improvements
-- Dynamic Cloudflare IP updater script — cron job to update the A record if the home IP changes (ISP may assign dynamic IPs)
-- Automate `collectstatic` in the GitHub Actions deploy pipeline
 - Upgrade Next.js from 14.x (has known CVEs: DoS, cache poisoning, HTTP request smuggling)
 - Category image overlays — the `Category.image` field exists in the model; needs category images uploaded first
 - Animated product photos section on home page (Framer Motion horizontal scroll with hover)
 - Google Search Console setup and sitemap submission
 - Google Business Profile for local SEO in Gabrovo
 - Dynamic ISR webhook — Django fires a webhook when a product is saved, Next.js revalidates immediately instead of waiting 60 seconds
-- Restore WireGuard + AdGuard DNS integration (currently hardcoded to 8.8.8.8 after an incident)

 ### Future: E-commerce Expansion
 The catalog architecture was designed to extend cleanly into e-commerce without rebuilding: